U-Cut Christmas Tree Farms in Petaluma

 Most of the cut-it-yourself trees at Larsen's were Monterey pines.
 They did have a few Leland cypress, redwoods, and Scotch pines growing, too, as well as a pretty large selection of pre-cut Noble, Turkish, and Douglas firs.
 As usual, we were really impressed by the selection and quality of u-cut trees at Larsen's this year.

 Tree-shaking, netting, and drilling services were available.
-Larsen's Christmas Tree Farm is open on Friday through Sunday from 9 am to 5 pm.
+Larsen's Christmas Tree Farm is open on Friday, Saturday, and Sunday from 9 am to 5 pm.
 You can print a $3 off coupon from their website.
 More information: (707) 762-6317 or www.petalumachristmas.com

 If You Go